Drake Music has been developing new ways for young people to explore digital instrument making in the classroom.

 This project has been co-delivered with Kent Music at 2 schools in their region: The Beacon School in Folkestone and Goldwyn School in Ashford.

-As part of the project, Drake Music Associate Musician Gawain Hewitt and technologist Chris Ball worked with young people from The Beacon School to develop a sound installation for the YAASS Empowered exhibition at Turner Contemporary in Margate.
+As part of the project, Drake Music Associate Musician Gawain Hewitt and and Luke Crook, Education Manager (SEND) for Kent Music worked with young people from The Beacon School to develop a sound installation for the YAASS Empowered exhibition at Turner Contemporary in Margate.